sare84/weekly-report-gen/README.md

 - Add recursive functions and parent or childnodes
   - It is now possible to declare childnodes via the parent name
+- Removed the level from the config -> Start with level 1 for the main topic and increase via the recursive method

 ### 0.0.6